nrobin24/pharmacology-thesis/#ch1-introduction/chapter1.md

 ### 1.2.3 Exploiting Cell Signaling to Inform Novel Therapeutics

-As a natural complement to learning about the role of Wnt/ß-Catenin signaling in disease, an aim of my work was to identify opportunities where perturbation of signaling in stem and progenitor cells may inform the development of a rational therapeutic.
+As a natural complement to learning about the role of Wnt/ß-Catenin signaling in disease and discovery of small molecules, an aim of my work was to gather pieces of pre-clinical evidence.
+This meant identifying opportunities where perturbation of Wnt signaling in stem and progenitor cells may inform the development of a rational therapeutic.

-To date, the field of translational life sciences has made major headway towards development of therapies that utilize pharmacologic manipulation of stem and progenitor cells.
+ The rescue or repurposing of drugs that have already passed through human safety studies has been widely discussed as a strategy that may succesfully speed up development of therapies.
+Chapters 2 and 4 of this thesis present investigation of previously undocumented effects FDA approved compounds.

 The idea of targeting pathways in disease has been around for a while